theriley106/Intro_To_Webscraping/README.md

 # Intro_To_Webscraping

+Finding Arbitrage Opportunities in the Amazon Textbook Trade-In Program.

-My Introduction to Web Scraping talk
+My Introduction to Web Scraping talk at Capital One.

 ## Instructions